A procurement automatically buys and sells compute to maintain a target number of instances on a

 --max-buy-price 20.00 --min-sell-price 10.00 --window 1h

-A number maintains a fixed allocation regardless of how many nodes exist.
+A number maintains a fixed allocation regardless of how many instances exist.

 sf procurements create --capacity dev --target 8 \